stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Matrices are central to 3D graphics programming - we will create a new matrix domain class to support perspective projection and the rotation animation.

-We could of course easily use a third-party maths library but the point of this project is to learn the basics so we craft our own implementation from scratch.
+> We could of course easily use a third-party maths library but the point of this project is to learn the basics so we craft our own implementation from scratch.
 Note that we will not attempt an explanation of matrix mathematics here as there many excellent tutorials that we have used to implement our own solution (TODO links to references).

-We determine the following requirements for our matrix class:
+We enumerate the following requirements for our matrix class:
 - immutable - this is our default approach for all domain objects where appropriate and feasible.
 - column-major - following the Vulkan standard.
 - arbitrary matrix _order_ (the size of the matrix).